+- Physical Education GCSE

+- Dance GCSE

-GCSE Physical Education, GCSE Dance, CamNat Sport (1 GCSE equivalent), BTEC Dance (1 GCSE equivalent)
+- CamNat Sport (1 GCSE equivalent) or

+- BTEC Dance (1 GCSE equivalent)

-We firmly believe that an examined course in PE or Dance is the best way to combine physical activity with essential learning on the body's physiology and maintaining active and healthy lifestyles through into adulthood.
-Students will be given a guided choice as to which qualification they will be most successful in.
+We firmly believe that an examined course in PE or Dance is the best way to combine physical activity with essential learning on the body's physiology and maintaining active and healthy lifestyles into adulthood.
+Students will be given a guided choice as to which of these qualifications they will be most successful in.